 You can consider these sets as suitable for weights of upwards of 100kg including rider and luggage however they are not necessarily intended for this on a permanent basis.
 They are provided in ascending strength order:

-NovaTec hubs – Race spokes, alloy nipples, DT Swiss RR465 rims – £310.
+DCR road hubs, Sapim Race spokes, alloy nipples, DT Swiss TK540 rims – £350.
 This set is fairly light and will spin up well.
-They are not really designed for tyres in excess of 28c.
-The hubs themselves have mixed responses in terms of durability.
-Some reports are very good, others slightly weaker.
-However, the hubs themselves are appropriate for all year round use, bearings and other parts are cheap and easy to replace and a full stock is carried here for that purpose.
+The rims are welded and strong – despite a not-too-heavy weight.
+They are well suited to tyres of 28c upwards.
+The hubs themselves are appropriate for all year round use, with our special bearing preparation and other parts that are cheap and easy to replace and a full stock is carried here for that purpose.
 Maximum intended weight is approximately 100kg.
-The Archetype and TB14 rims are also popular for this sort of set and will reduce the price by approximately £20.
+The H+Son Archetype and TB14 rims are also popular for this sort of set, the latter being of a more vintage style and will make a set which is roughly £50 cheaper.

 As above with Royce hubs – £532.
 The Royce hubs make a large difference to durability with reports of them doing in excess of 200,000 miles on their original bearings.
 The hubs need occasional lubrication but beyond that very little is required in terms of maintenance.
 Royce hubs make an excellent grand tour option.
 Royce hubs can also be in a 130 or 135mm spaced incarnation and the front can be either ultra light or mid flange for either added performance or added durability.